mrlacey/dotnet-maui-workshop-xaml/Part 3 - Magic Values/README.md

 In this new folder, create a new C# class called `GetRadius.cs`.
 This simple class will take a `Diameter` and return the `Radius` as a `double`.

 This new class inherits from `BindableObject`.
 This is so that we can add properties that we can bind to.
-It also implements the `IMarkupExtension<double>` interface to show that ti can be used as a markup extension for properties of type `double`.
+It also implements the `IMarkupExtension<double>` interface to show that it can be used as a markup extension for properties of type `double`.
 (Which is the type of `CornerRadius`.)

 ```csharp
 public class GetRadius : BindableObject, IMarkupExtension<double>